Fiction about family life as psychotherapy

 24th September 1964

 Michael Curran awoke to the sound of the mechanical alarm clock ringing violently, like the bell of a local fire engine.
 His head was pounding.
 Picking up the clock, and switching the alarm bell off, he noticed the time – 5.30 am.
-It had gone off half an hour early.
+The damn thing had gone off half an hour early.
 But he was glad to be awake, since waking up pulled him out of the nightmare he was submerged in, up to a moment ago.

 He swung his fifty-five-year-old legs out of bed, and looked up at the crucifix on the wall opposite the side of his lonely bed, above the holy water font by the light switch.
-He scratched his greying head of wavy, blackish hair, and yawned.
+He scratched his greying head of wavy, formerly-black hair, and yawned.
 Over to his left he could see his son Christopher’s blankets rising and falling rhythmically, as he snored through his drunken stupor.
 The little drunken bastard.
 Under the chair, to the side of Christopher’s bed, Michael could see the quarter bottle of whiskey which Christopher would slug down as soon as he awoke.
 Sixteen years old, and already an alcoholic for more than two years.
-And getting his booze money by driving a coal truck, below the normal, sensible age for driving.
+And getting his booze money by driving a coal truck, despite being below the normal, sensible age for driving.

 Michael, who never drank alcohol, stood up on the cold lino, and began to scratch his chest and back, under the long-sleeved vest he always wore in bed.
 He was sick of his life.
 Sleeping alone in this cold, double bed, in the box room, for the past eight years, had been a great strain on his mental state.
 He was depressed and angry – bitter – and he constantly felt an ache in his heart.
 He was sure he would have a heart attack one of these days.
 ‘My heart is scalded with the lot of them’, was his constant mantra.

-He put on his work clothes, and laced up his boots.
+He put on his work clothes, and laced up his ankle boots.
 He knelt by the side of his bed and began to say his morning prayers.
 He couldn’t understand why God was tormenting him so much.
 His wife having sex with other men; his youngest ‘daughter’ not really his; extreme poverty; and this horrible wretch of a son – a degenerate alcoholic at sixteen years of age.
 And Dermot, his oldest son, who was just eighteen years old, and the only son who really respected him, had left for England three months earlier, in the middle of June.
 He prayed fervently for redemption; for release from his suffering.
 He had always tried to be a good man; but he’d lost his farm; then his first job and tied cottage; then his wife; and now his life revolved around working as a poorly-paid gardener for a family of rich toffs on the outskirts of Dublin City.

 He went down the stairs with a heavy heart, as silently as he could, to avoid waking the house.
 In the kitchen, he buttered two slices of homemade brown bread, put some jam on, and made a pot of tea.
 In the front room, he sat at the table and read the unread parts of yesterday’s Evening Herald.